 The takeaway here is that collaboration is crucial for getting the results you want, and people are more inclined to want to work with you if you have your stuff together.
-If you pay it forward by doing your homework and operating with proactive integrity, hiring managers will become more engaged in the recruiting process, making your job that much easier.
+If you pay it forward by doing your homework and operating with proactive integrity, hiring managers will become more engaged in the tech recruiting process, making your job that much easier.

 You and your hiring managers bring different, but equally invaluable, skill sets into the fold when looking to make a great hire.
 Hiring managers have the domain expertise and can carefully examine the qualifications and personality fits of candidates looking to join their team.
 You contribute knowledge of talent acquisition logistics and tools and are adept at managing all the moving parts involved in the hiring process.
 By demonstrating mastery of all things recruiting, you will bolster the confidence hiring managers have in their working relationship with you.